vimotest/mps-vimotest/README.md

     * perform menu `Build`/`Make Project`
     * if there are initial build errors, ignore them for now (they shall be resolved after one complete build)

+### ViMoTest Samples

+This repository contains the language definitions for ViMoTest language.
+You can find demonstration examples here: https://github.com/vimotest/mps-vimotest-samples

 ### GitHub Actions

 On every commit the ViMoTest language with its SandBox samples are generated into executable code using GitHub actions: